The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Horror/ANightmareOnElmStreet.md

 > {: .opaque }
 > {: .important }
 > ⚠️ This theme pack contains horror-themed content and may not be suitable for all audiences.
 Viewer discretion is advised.
->
-> Content includes:
-> - Horror Themes and Imagery
-> - Scary Imagery and Visuals
-> - Disturbing Themes and Concepts
-> - Violence and Gore
-> - Supernatural Elements

-{: .note }
-> {: .opaque }
-> Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.
+Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

 ### Features